-As a result of the work of several task forces exploring diversity in the School of Education over the past several years, the following definition of diversity emerged:
+As a result of the work of several task forces exploring diversity in the School of Education, Health and Human Behavior over the past several years, the following definition of diversity emerged:

 Although far from being an exhaustive list of the social and cultural differences that exist among us as students, staff, and faculty, this definition serves to remind us that we all bring personal differences to our interactions with each other.
-In the School of Education, we are each called on to use those personal differences to make a positive change in the world: in classrooms, community health centers, industries, gyms and sports centers, and more.
+In the School of Education, Health and Human Behavior, we are each called on to use those personal differences to make a positive change in the world: in classrooms, clinics, community health centers, industries, gyms and sports centers, and more.

-Whether we are teaching graduate or undergraduate students, planning for and teaching in P-12 classrooms, assisting clients in our varied clinics and practicum sites, or assisting potential and current students with their questions and needs, our goal is to help "foster an harmonious student-centered campus characterized by integrity, cooperation, open dialogue and mutual respect among individuals with different backgrounds, cultures, and perspectives.
+Whether we are teaching graduate or undergraduate students, planning for and teaching in P-12 classrooms, assisting clients in our varied clinics and practicum sites, or assisting potential and current students with their questions and needs, our goal is to help "foster an inclusive university community characterized by integrity, civility, shared governance and openness to and respect for different backgrounds, cultures, and perspectives."
+2

 1 Final report of the Multiculturalism Across the Curriculum Task Force, February, 2004

-2 Achieving the Vision: Long Term Goals. http://www.siue.edu/chancellor/strategic/siue_longtermgoals.shtml
+2 Achieving the SIUE Vision: Long Term Goals. http://www.siue.edu/about/goals.shtml

 3 Howard, G.R.
 (1999) We Can't Teach What We Don't Know.
 NY: Teacher's College Press, p.
 2.